 ABAI Kyoto Presentation: Lab member, Tash Elliott, will give a presentation at the Eighth International Conference of the Association for Behavior Analysis International, in Kyoto, Japan, September 2015.
 She will present the results of two large-scale group design studies of a school-based physical exercise intervention for school pupils with Autism Spectrum Disorder or other special education needs, which was conducted in coordination and collaboration with a special school in England.
 This research has been conducted under the co-supervision of Dr McCleery and Dr Lynn Koegel (UC Santa Barbara), and with Mr Martin Gore (School of Education, University of Birmingham).

 ABAI Kyoto Presentation: Dr McCleery will be involved in several presentations at the Eighth International Conference of the Association for Behavior Analysis International, in Kyoto, Japan, September 2015.
 He will speak in a symposium on the effects of international clinical research and cultural developments on the Picture Exchange Communication System.
-He will also Chair a symposium describing interventions for children with autism developed by researchers in Tokyo, Japan.
+He will also serve as the Discussant on a symposium describing interventions for children with autism developed by researchers in Tokyo, Japan.

 New Publication: Lab member, Antonis Christou, has had an article accepted for publication in the journal Development and Psychopathology.
 The focus of this article is the relationship between normal genetic variation in particular genetic Single Nucleotide Polymorphisms (SNPs) and resting frontal cortex activity indexed by EEG, in children.
 The results of the study provide support for the hypothesis that there is a unique relationship between levels of activity in the left and right frontal cortices during rest and normal variation in a SNP known to impact upon levels of the neurotransmitter serotonin (5-HTTLPR).
 This research was supervised by Dr McCleery, and involved critical collaboration from Yvonne Wallis, Hayley Bair, Satoshi Endo, and Maurice Zeegers.